bortek/gps_tracker/README.md

 If you connect using UART then you should first disable serial console before you connect your GPS.
 Otherwise you will get yourscreen  filled with SysReq/kernel errors.
 To disable serial console remove the word phase "console=serial0,115200" or "console=ttyAMA0,115200" from /boot/cmdline.txt

+NOTE: On Pi Zero uar device is not called /dev/ttyAMA0 instead it is called /dev/ttyS0.
+You will have to update it in scripts/etc/init.d/init_gps or where you rgpsd deamon starts.

 ## Installing
 In order to be able to run the scripts you should have a linux distribution with python3 and gpsd installed, most preferably, debian based.
 In addition you should have the gpsd-py3 package wich may be found here: https://github.com/MartijnBraam/gpsd-py3